huggingface/peft/docs/source/developer_guides/torch_compile.md

 In PEFT, [torch.compile](https://pytorch.org/tutorials/intermediate/torch_compile_tutorial.html) works for some but not all features.
 The reason why it won't always work is because PEFT is highly dynamic in certain places (loading and switching between multiple adapters, for instance), which can cause trouble for `torch.compile`.
 In other places, `torch.compile` may work, but won't be as fast as expected because of graph breaks.

 If you don't see an error, it doesn't necessarily mean that `torch.compile` worked correctly.
 It might give you an output, but the output is incorrect.
-This guide describes what works with torch.compile and what doesn't.
+This guide describes what works with `torch.compile` and what doesn't.

 > [!TIP]
 > Unless indicated otherwise, the default `torch.compile` settings were used.

-## Training and inference
+## Training and inference with `torch.compile`

-### Features that work with `torch.compile`

-These features work with `torch.compile`.
+These features **work** with `torch.compile`.
 Everything listed below was tested with a causal LM:

 - Training with `Trainer` from 🤗 transformers
 - Training with a custom PyTorch loop